Soldiers' and Sailors' Monument (Cleveland): Extensive renovation (2008–2010)

-In 2008, the now 114-year-old structure had begun to show its age.
+By 2008, the now 114-year-old structure had begun to show its age.
 In 2006, the Cuyahoga County Commissioners had recommended a modest $1,000,000 restoration of the structure.
 However, after further investigation of the needs of the monument, it was determined that $2,000,000 would be needed to complete the project.
 Under the direction of then Monument Commission President Neil K. Evans, this money was raised from federal, state, and county sources as well as from local corporations, foundations, businesses, veterans’ groups, and private individuals.
 Work on restoring the original colorization of the interior was assisted by individuals from the Cleveland Museum of Art and the Cleveland Museum of Natural History.
 These efforts were widely praised at the time.
 The monument was reopened in December 2009 and officially rededicated on June 5, 2010, with a large ceremony.
-Today, one can step inside the monument and experience it as it was intended back in 1894.
+Today, visitors can step inside the monument and experience it as it was intended back in 1894.

-2010-present
+Since 2010

 In 2011, researchers discovered that the names of 140 black soldiers from the area were omitted from the tablets.
 On June 19, 2019, after more than a decade of extensive research, 107 members of the United States Colored Troops were officially added to the monument's Roll of Honor with a formal ceremony.

 In 2015, the $32,000,000 proposed renovation of Public Square would result in major changes to the area surrounding the monument.
-This included revising the four-quadrant, New England-style design originally platted by Moses Cleaveland in 1796.
+This included revising the four-quadrant, New England–style design originally platted by Moses Cleaveland in 1796.
 Construction began in March 2015 and was completed officially on June 30, 2016, with the rededication of Public Square.

 During the 2016 Republican National Convention which was held in Cleveland, the Public Square and the monument were the scene of numerous demonstrations.

 In 2017, the television show American Ninja Warrior was filmed on the newly redesigned Public Square, just outside the Soldiers' and Sailors' Monument.

 On July 4, 2019, the 125th anniversary of the dedication of the monument was celebrated with a ceremony on Public Square.
 The keynote address was delivered by Major General John C. Harris Jr., adjutant general of the Ohio Army National Guard.

 The monument remains a popular attraction both for tourists and local residents.
 Free to visit, around 40,000 visitors pass through the tablet room each year.